adfinis/vault-playground/USAGE.md

 ```

 ### Option 2: Static configuration using hosts file
-Add a static A record for the container hosting FreeIPA, Keycloak and Vault.
-Alternatively, adjust your `/etc/hosts` file accordingly:
+You can add a static record for every container to your `/etc/hosts` file with the 02-add-hosts.sh script.
 ```bash
 sudo ./02-add-hosts.sh
 ```